xak2000/nomad/website/source/docs/configuration/plugin.html.md

   </tr>
 </table>

-The `plugin` stanza is used to configure plugins.
+The `plugin` block is used to configure plugins.

 ```hcl
 plugin "example-plugin" {